Last Updated on May 13, 2023 by Rebecca Lake

 Having savings is a great feeling, especially when you need money for something unexpected.
-Because instead of freaking out and panicking, you can just pay for it and keep going.
+Instead of freaking out and panicking, you can just pay for it and keep going.

-So how do you save when you’re living paycheck to paycheck or you feel overwhelmed by bills?
+So how do you save money as a single mom when you’re living paycheck to paycheck or you feel overwhelmed by bills?

 Commit to putting that amount in a savings account every month.
 This is your emergency, just-in-case money.